 For a community, this level of input to managing a precious resource reflects the advantage of a 'bottom-up' approach, where those on the ground are able to make a very significant contribution.
 Real progress has been made towards realising the original Guardians of Fiordland's Fisheries' vision, which is as relevant today as it was when adopted in 1995.

 Kaitiakitanga

-Kaitiakitanga is an important part of the management of the Fiordland (Te Moana o Atawhenua) Marine Area. Ōraka-Aparima Rūnaka Inc is the mandated iwi kaitiaki for the Fiordland area, as set out in the first schedule of Te Rūnanga o Ngāi Tahu Act 1996.
+Kaitiakitanga is an important part of managing the Fiordland (Te Moana o Atawhenua) Marine Area. Ōraka-Aparima Rūnaka Inc provides leadership on behalf of ngā papatipu o Murihiku and their responsibilities to Fiordland and the Fiordland Marine Area.